Key #2 A Vital Key to Breakthrough: Perseverance

 I just focused on the next kilometer, and then the next, and then the next.
 Pretty soon, I’d made it through that difficult training run and it was behind me.

-1) Remember your WHY.
+1) Remember your why.

-2) Focus on the NEXT STEP.
+2) Focus on the next step ahead.

 Just do the next action that will take you forward.
 Share the gospel with one person.
 Learn 10 new words of that difficult language.
 Coach one person this week.
 Set up one new discipleship training group.
 You get the idea.